sdtorresl/tech-frenetic/README.md

-# techfrenetic
+# Tech Frenetic

-A new Flutter project.
+A mobile application for TechFrenetic based on Flutter

 ## Getting Started